Tear duct CT Scan

 In this article, we'll explore the common problems encountered by ophthalmology patients, the causes of a blocked tear duct, and the associated symptoms and consequences.
 We will also look at the use of dacryoscanner, an advanced diagnostic tool, to identify this pathology and propose appropriate solutions.

-Clogged tear ducts: How to set up an effective diagnosis
+The blocked tear duct: how to set up an effective diagnosis

 A blocked tear duct is a condition that can affect people of all ages, causing bothersome and potentially painful symptoms.
 This section looks at the problems encountered by ophthalmology patients and the importance of effective diagnosis for appropriate management.